 Bunions or hallux valgus are an extremely common condition.
-Typically, the big toe will deviate towards the lesser toes and a prominence over the inner side of the big toe.
+Typically, the big toe will deviate towards the lesser toes, resulting in a painful prominence over the inner side of the big toe.

 This can result in pain over the top of the 2nd and 3rd toe, or in some cases overload and a painful callosity over the sole underneath the 2nd or 3rd toes.
-See media article on ‘unhappy feet’.
+See our media article on ‘unhappy feet’.

-Mild symptoms from a bunion typically can be managed with shoewear with a broad toe box to prevent pressure over the forefoot.
+Mild symptoms from a bunion typically can be managed by using footwear with a broad toe box to prevent pressure over the forefoot.
 Physiotherapy can also be used to stretch out a tight calf (gastrocnemius) muscle in an attempt to reduce pressure on the forefoot.

-There have been significant advances in bunion surgery since.
-Currently our clinic performs bunion surgery as a day surgery.
-The correction is also very stable and patients are able to immediately walk on the foot with a medical sandal.
+Our patients typically get this done as a day surgery.
+The correction is also very stable, with patients able to immediately walk on the foot with a medical sandal.
 Typically, an anaesthetic block is also given during surgery so that the pain after the surgery is minimized and usually very tolerable.

-To learn more about this condition and our capabilities to assist, speak to our practice at 6734 8168 or send an email to email@example.com.
+To learn more about this condition and our capabilities to assist, speak to our practice at +65 6734 8168 or send an email to email@example.com.